 Amazon IVS attaches structured text data to video streams that are delivered alongside the video stream.
 This allows customers to create polls, live surveys, leaderboards, and other real-time elements that are automatically synchronized to the video content.
 Amazon IVS provides customers a simple REST API to inject metadata into a stream, and an event-based interface within the Amazon IVS player SDK to retrieve the metadata for clients.

-Can I restrict access to Amazon Interactive Video Service streams?
+Can I restrict access to Amazon IVS streams?

 For instructions on configuring playback authorization for your live channels, visit the documentation pages.

 Amazon IVS does not support stream content encryption and Digital Rights Management (DRM) features.

 Amazon IVS Low-Latency Streaming will produce different adaptive bitrate (ABR) sets of transcode output or renditions, based on the channel type selected and the quality and resolution of the ingested RTMPS stream.
 Available renditions are capped at input quality, as Amazon IVS does no up-scaling or up-conversion.

 2) 720p at 3.4Mbps (60fps) or 2.4Mbps (30fps)

 3) 480p at 1.4 Mbps

 4) 360p at 0.63 Mbps

 5) 160p at 0.23 Mbps